WordWallet—simplifying self-publishing

 Overview

 WordWallet is a mobile app providing insights and interactive tools for folks looking to self-publish their books.
-I designed it in less than two weeks for an "interaction mashup" project; it asked us to:
+I designed it in two weeks for an "interaction mashup" project.
+I was asked to:

 1) Combine two existing—and unrelated—brands in order to design a new, uniquely useful app.